gol89/Autoencoders-and-GAN/README.md

 # Autoencoders-and-GAN

 ## GAN
-A Generative Adverserial network is trained to generate image of 0 from the MNIST dataset
+A Generative Adversarial network is trained to generate image of 0 from the MNIST dataset

 ## Autoencoder
 An Autoencoder is trained on the eating habits of the 4 countries on the island of GreatBritian.